Introducing web-agent, an open framework for building web agents. Fork it, swap models, and add Skills. Start building →

 SkillCategoryDownloadsWhat it does

-Firecrawl CLIWeb scraping--Scrape, crawl, search, and run browser sessions on any website
+Firecrawl CLIWeb extraction--Scrape, crawl, search, and run browser sessions on any website

 GogProductivity33.8KGmail, Calendar, Drive, Docs, Sheets, and Contacts in one skill